Trustpilot

 Boilers

-If you have an old boiler with a pilot light or you keep having problems with your current heating system, it might be time to upgrade to a more energy efficient model.
+If you have an old boiler with a pilot light or have problems with your current heating system, it might be time to upgrade to a more energy-efficient model.
 Doing this will also help improve your EPC rating.

 Home Insulation

-Adding insulation around your home is one of the most important factors in improving your EPC rating.
+Adding insulation around your home is key to improving your EPC rating.

 Loft insulation